microsoft/playwright.dev/python/docs/api/class-elementhandle.md

 ## element_handle.eval_on_selector(selector, expression, **options)
 - `selector` <[str]> A selector to query for.
 See [working with selectors](./selectors.md#working-with-selectors) for more details.
-- `arg` <[EvaluationArgument]> Optional argument to pass to `pageFunction`
+- `arg` <[EvaluationArgument]> Optional argument to pass to `page_function`
 - `expression` <[str]> JavaScript expression to be evaluated in the browser context.
 If it looks like a function declaration, it is interpreted as a function.
 Otherwise, evaluated as an expression.
 - `force_expr` <[bool]> Whether to treat given `expression` as JavaScript evaluate expression, even though it looks like an arrow function.
 Optional.
 - returns: <[Serializable]>

-Returns the return value of `pageFunction`
+Returns the return value of `page_function`

-The method finds an element matching the specified selector in the `ElementHandle`s subtree and passes it as a first argument to `pageFunction`.
+The method finds an element matching the specified selector in the `ElementHandle`s subtree and passes it as a first argument to `page_function`.
 See [Working with selectors](./selectors.md#working-with-selectors) for more details.
 If no elements match the selector, the method throws an error.

-If `pageFunction` returns a [Promise], then `frame.$eval` would wait for the promise to resolve and return its value.
+If `page_function` returns a [Promise], then `frame.$eval` would wait for the promise to resolve and return its value.

 Examples:

 ## element_handle.eval_on_selector_all(selector, expression, **options)
 - `selector` <[str]> A selector to query for.
 See [working with selectors](./selectors.md#working-with-selectors) for more details.
-- `arg` <[EvaluationArgument]> Optional argument to pass to `pageFunction`
+- `arg` <[EvaluationArgument]> Optional argument to pass to `page_function`
 - `expression` <[str]> JavaScript expression to be evaluated in the browser context.
 If it looks like a function declaration, it is interpreted as a function.
 Otherwise, evaluated as an expression.
 - `force_expr` <[bool]> Whether to treat given `expression` as JavaScript evaluate expression, even though it looks like an arrow function.
 Optional.
 - returns: <[Serializable]>

-Returns the return value of `pageFunction`
+Returns the return value of `page_function`

-The method finds all elements matching the specified selector in the `ElementHandle`'s subtree and passes an array of matched elements as a first argument to `pageFunction`.
+The method finds all elements matching the specified selector in the `ElementHandle`'s subtree and passes an array of matched elements as a first argument to `page_function`.
 See [Working with selectors](./selectors.md#working-with-selectors) for more details.

-If `pageFunction` returns a [Promise], then `frame.$$eval` would wait for the promise to resolve and return its value.
+If `page_function` returns a [Promise], then `frame.$$eval` would wait for the promise to resolve and return its value.

 Examples: